RaduLupan/terraform-samples-aws/environments/dev/networking/vpc/README.md

 * [Amazon Web Services (AWS) account](http://aws.amazon.com/).
 * Terraform 0.12 or later installed on your computer.
 Check out HasiCorp [documentation](https://learn.hashicorp.com/terraform/azure/install) on how to install Terraform.
 * A Terraform remote backend consisting of 1 x S3 bucket to store the Terraform state and 1 x DynamoDB table to manage the locks.
 You can use [this](../../../../examples/standalone/tfstate-remote-backend-aws) example configuration to create the remote backend.
-The name of the S3 bucket and the name of the DynamoDB table need to be saved in the [`backend.hcl`](../../../../backend.hcl) file.
+Fill in the name of the S3 bucket and the name of the DynamoDB table in to the [`backend.hcl`](../../../../backend.hcl) file.

 Please note that this code was written for Terraform 0.12.x.